diogomalmeida/dataCleaningProject/codeBook.md

 2. Getting the average
 3. Combining all resuts
 4. Setting activity
-6. Saving file as tidydatamean.csv
+6. Saving file as tidydatamean.csv and tidydatamean.txt